 Loch Duart already has huge success in European markets such France, Germany, Switzerland, Belgium, Holland, Denmark, Austria and Eire and it recently expanded trade operations into Spain and Italy.

-Other countries the company exports to include the USA, Canada, South Africa, Singapore, Hong Kong, Japan, Dubai, Bahrain, Lebanon and India.
+Other countries the company exports to include the USA, Singapore, Hong Kong, Japan, Dubai, Bahrain, Lebanon and Oman.

 Challenges of trading overseas